SketchyMaze/guidebook/docs/custom-doodads/api-reference.md

 Returns an integer "timeout ID" that you'll need if you want to cancel the timeout with clearTimeout.

+**Updated in v0.14.0:** the milliseconds are no longer based on the wallclock but are translated into a concrete number of game ticks for more deterministic outcomes.
+1000 milliseconds translates to 60 game ticks to match the frame rate of 60 FPS.

 ### setInterval(function, milliseconds int) int

 setInterval calls your function repeatedly after every specified number of milliseconds.

 Returns an integer "interval ID" that you'll need if you want to cancel the interval with clearInterval.

+**Updated in v0.14.0:** the milliseconds are no longer based on the wallclock but are translated into a concrete number of game ticks for more deterministic outcomes.
+1000 milliseconds translates to 60 game ticks to match the frame rate of 60 FPS.

 ### clearTimeout(id int)